Limelight (1952 film): Production

 Although the film is set in London, it was entirely filmed in the Hollywood area, mostly at the Chaplin Studios.
 The street where Calvero lives was a redressed set at Paramount Studios, the music hall scenes were filmed at RKO-Pathé studios, and some exterior scenes use back-projected footage of London.
 Filming took 55 days.
 Chaplin prominently featured members of his family in the film, including five of his children and his half-brother Wheeler Dryden.
 Chaplin chose stage actress Claire Bloom for the role of Terry, her first major film role.
 Chaplin told his older sons he expected Limelight to be his last film.
 By all accounts, he was very happy and energized during production, a fact often attributed to the joy of recreating his early career in the music hall.
 Chaplin biographers have assumed that his character in the film was based on his father, Charles Chaplin Sr., who had also lost his audience and became an alcoholic, which led to his death in 1901.
 In both his 1964 autobiography and his 1974 book, My Life in Pictures, however, Chaplin insists that Calvero is based on the life of stage actor Frank Tinney.
-Limelight was made during a time where Chaplin was starting to lose his audience, too; in many ways, the movie was highly autobiographical.
+Limelight was made during a time when Chaplin was starting to lose his audience, too; in many ways, the movie was highly autobiographical.